-- 2.99 Policy G3 of the Core Strategy sets out the quality, quantity and accessibility standards for green space provision and therefore provides a framework for future provision.
+- 2.98 Policy G3 of the Core Strategy sets out the quality, quantity and accessibility standards for green space provision and therefore provides a framework for future provision.
 Assessments of surpluses and deficiencies of provision have and will be undertaken by Ward which give clear evidence of what typologies should be provided in the future to help meet Policy G3.
 The delivery of new housing offers an opportunity to provide new areas of green space under Policies G4 and G5 to primarily help meet the demand of the additional population but which may address the shortfall of existing provision in certain typologies.
-In some situations it may be possible to use CIL or S106 contributions and payments in lieu of on-site provision to deliver new areas of green space, though any such S106 contributions would need to name the specific green space to be delivered.
+In some situations it may be possible to use CIL or S106 contributions and payments in lieu of on-site provision to deliver new areas of green space to be delivered.
 There is also scope to make improvements to existing green space sites to change the typology of sites where that typology is in surplus to one that is in deficiency.
-This will not address an overall lack of quantity but would help to meet the typology standards in Policy G3. - 2.100 There is also a need to address deficiencies in quality and accessibility.
+This will not address an overall lack of quantity but would help to meet the typology standards in Policy G3. - 2.99 There is also a need to address deficiencies in quality and accessibility.
 Improved accessibility will be achieved by laying out new areas close to or within areas of substandard access whilst improved quality could be achieved by upgrading existing green spaces e.g. through CIL funds.
+Where opportunities arise for the provision of new green space, priority should be given to addressing identified deficiencies in green space typologies in the area.
+Decision makers should also consider the provisions of any made Neighbourhood Plan covering the new green space site and be guided by the policies, projects and evidence of local needs and views contained in the made Neighbourhood Plan and accompanying evidence base.